-We’ve put together seven different categories of ESL games with 35 in total – no matter if you’re teaching in Japan or Jersey, there is something in here for you.
+We’ve put together seven different categories of ESL games to learn English with 67 in total – no matter if you’re teaching in Japan or Jersey, there is something in here for you.

 ESL Games for Kids